GloriaFriesen/ipso-facto/README.md

 - [ ] Publish to Google Play

 ## Known Bugs
+* AutoCompleteTextView.
+Currently, user is able to search for states from array.
+Not able to take the selection and capture as string to send as intent to LegislatorListArray.

 ## Support and contact details
 Questions?
 Concerns?
 Suggestions?
 Reach out to me via github: <https://github.com/GloriaFriesen>.